Online Prerequisites: FAQs

 - Note that the costs for lab software and materials are not included in your tuition.

 - Why not "take a walk" through of D2L, our online course management system, to see what it looks like?

-What support do you offer online students?
+What support do you offer online students taking online prerequisites?

 - Access to faculty, TAs: Each course includes a discussion board titled “Ask the Professor” where you can post questions.
 Instructors and lab TAs are also available by email and telephone.

 - Live Q&A: Many of our courses provide you with the opportunity to attend live Q&A sessions with the instructor.

 - Tutoring: The IHP provides our prereq students with up to 30 minutes of free tutoring each week with the approval of the instructor.